Louisville and Nashville 152: History

-The No. 152 was donated to the Kentucky Railway Museum, then located at 1837 East River Road in Louisville, Kentucky; it was one of the museum's first pieces.
-For thirty years it remained inoperative.
-After thirteen years of work, in September 1985, it was fired up for the first time in thirty-two years, thanks to funding by the National Park Service and the Brown Foundation.
-On April 26, 1986, the locomotive had entered excursion service, pulling seven railcars with a total of 365 passengers.
+No. 152 was donated to the Kentucky Railway Museum (KRM), then located at 1837 East River Road in Louisville, Kentucky; it was one of the museum's first pieces.
+Restoration work on No. 152 officially began in 1972, after thirteen years of work, in September 1985, it was fired up for the first time in thirty-two years, thanks to funding by the National Park Service and the Brown Foundation.
+On April 26, 1986, the locomotive had entered its first excursion service run, pulling seven railcars with a total of 365 passengers.
 While being refurbished, it stayed at the River Road location when the rest of the museum moved to its new location at Ormsby Station.
-In October 1987, 152 was leased to Norfolk Southern for use on excursions for their steam program, operating a total of three trips.
-From 1987 to 1988, No. 152 ran several mainline excursions over TTI and CSX trackage.
-In 1990, with the Kentucky Railway Museums move to New Haven, Kentucky, came the end of Mainline excursions for 152.
-Over the next 21 years, No. 152 pulled tourist trains over the museums former Louisville and Nashville Lebanon Branch from New Haven to Boston, Kentucky along with being featured on the ABC News film Out of New York and the BBC documentary made in Cooperation with The Discovery Channel Take Me to Chicago.

-On September 10, 2011, the No. 152 was withdrawn from service for the rest of the 2011 season due to boiler issues.
-Museum staff expressed skepticism that it will be able to return for future use without major work for which funding was not available at the time.
-The next overhaul for the engine was started on July 1, 2015.
+No. 152 would resume and continued to run on mainline excursion trains until 1988, when No. 152 was moved back to Kentucky.
+Since 1990, when the Kentucky Railway Museum moved to New Haven, Kentucky, it has operated on the museum's 17-mile remnant on the former L&N Lebanon Branch.
+It became the "Official State Locomotive of Kentucky" on March 6, 2000.

-When it was originally placed on the National Register, it was located at the Kentucky Railway Museum's original location in Louisville, Kentucky.
-When the museum relocated to New Haven, No. 152 came with it.
-No. 152 is one of four rail vehicles at the Kentucky Railway Museum on the National Register.
-The others are the Frankfort and Cincinnati Model 55 Rail Car, the Louisville and Nashville Combine Car Number 665 and the Mt.
-Broderick Pullman Car.
+On September 10, 2011, No. 152 was withdrawn from service for the rest of the 2011 season due to boiler issues.
+On July 1, 2015, restoration officially began to return the engine to operation condition.